What reemployment services are available to veterans?

 If any of these describes you, please ask to see a veteran staff member at one of the Nebraska Department of Labor job centers or American Job Centers to receive specialized services.

-The USDOL provides step-by-step information to assist and educate employers who are interested in hiring veterans.
-Click the following link for more information on developing or enhancing a Veterans Hiring Initiative for your company.
+The USDOL provides the Veterans Hiring Toolkit to assist and educate employers who are interested in hiring veterans.
+Click the following link for more information on developing or enhancing a Veterans Hiring Initiative for your company and contact our State Veterans Coordinator to learn how you can connect and hire Nebraska’s veterans!
+NDOL.VeteranServices@nebraska.gov

 Career Information Websites